 \section{Introduction}

 Scene understanding sits at the very core of computer vision.
-As research matures on object-level understanding \cite{imagenet, tuberlin-dataset}, an encouraging shift has been witnessed in recent years on the understanding of scenes, e.g., scene recognition \cite{places-dataset}, scene captioning \cite{mscoco-dataset}, scene synthesis \cite{gao2020sketchyCOCO}, and scene retrieval \cite{castrejon2016cmplaces, liu2020scenesketcher}.
+As object-level research matures \cite{imagenet, tuberlin-dataset}, an encouraging shift can be observed in recent years on scene-level tasks, e.g., scene recognition \cite{places-dataset}, scene captioning \cite{mscoco-dataset}, scene synthesis \cite{gao2020sketchyCOCO}, and scene retrieval \cite{castrejon2016cmplaces, liu2020scenesketcher}.

-The development of scene research has largely progressed from that of single modality \cite{places-dataset, zhou2016semantic} to the very recent focus on multi-modality \cite{castrejon2016cmplaces, aytar2018crossmodal}.
+Scene research has generally progressed from that of single modality \cite{places-dataset, zhou2016semantic} to the very recent focus on multi-modality \cite{castrejon2016cmplaces, aytar2018crossmodal, fscoco}.
 The latter setting not only triggered a series of practical applications \cite{xu2015show, gao2020sketchyCOCO, liu2020scenesketcher, zou2018sketchyscene} but importantly helped to cast insights into scene understanding on a conceptual level (i.e., what is really being perceived by humans).
-To date, research on multi-modal scene understanding has mainly focused on two modalities -- text and photo \cite{liu2018discriminate, mahajan2020context, mahajan2020lnfmm}.
-Through applications such as text-based scene retrieval (TBIR) \cite{luis2018textScene} and scene captioning \cite{mahajan2020context, mahajan2020lnfmm, cornia2020m2net}, a deeper research question was asked: To what level can text represent the human interpretation of a scene?
+To date, research on multi-modal scene understanding has mainly focused on two modalities -- text and photo \cite{liu2018discriminate, mahajan2020context, mahajan2020lnfmm}, via applications such as text-based scene retrieval (TBIR) \cite{luis2018textScene}, and scene captioning \cite{mahajan2020context, mahajan2020lnfmm, cornia2020m2net}.

-In this paper, we follow this trend of multi-modal scene understanding and importantly set out to further our understanding of different forms of scene representation (i.e., other than just text and photo).
-Our main contribution is the introduction of an entirely new modality for scene understanding, that of scene sketches in context of a trilogy of scene representations -- sketch, text, and photo).
-However, achieving this trilogy is non-trivial due to the distinct differences across sketch, text, and photo modalities.

-Naively mapping the information extracted from all three modalities does not fully accommodate for their complementarity \cite{learn-to-combine}.
-This is because sketch, text, and photo modalities are not necessarily isomorphic i.e., while sketch inherently encode object pose and structure, it leaves other details open, like colour which comes naturally for text and photo. {It is well-acknowledged that existing works specifically aligning text and photo (i.e., two modalities), such as CAMP \cite{camp} or CLIP \cite{CLIP}, perform well on tasks that dictate a common embedding (e.g., retrieval) but fails to generalise to ones that require modality-specific information (e.g., captioning) \cite{mahajan2020lnfmm}.
-On the other hand, more general cross modality works with three or more modalities \cite{aytar2018crossmodal, song2017textSketch} typically use a naive triplet-based loss without modeling the interactions across modalities to support tasks such as joint sketch- and text-based image retrieval.}